Frequently Asked Questions:

 Our Debit Transaction Fee

 Anytime you use your PIN (personal identification number) rather than your signature when making a purchase with your debit card, we will assess a 25-cent fee.
-Purchases for which you sign remain free.
+Purchases for which you sign are free.

 How do I avoid this fee?